datatheorem/strongarm/README.md

 0x10000440c    mov x0, #5
 ```

+### Yeah, so what?

 In an assembly function, if there is an instruction with a conditional branch such as `cbz` ('compare and branch if
-zero-flag is set), we cannot statically determine which of the two possible basic-block destinations.
+zero-flag is set), we cannot statically determine which of the two possible basic-block destinations will be chosen
+at runtime.

 Theoretically it would be possible to statically determine code paths for some runtime conditions we're interested in,
 but I don't think this is a good thing to invest time in right now.